di37/circle-detection-project/README.md

 ### Using Docker

+The project is containerized using Docker, making it easy to deploy and manage in various environments.

 1. Ensure Docker and Docker Compose are installed on your system.

 2. Build and run the Docker container: